 Fetish: On Nar Shaddaa, Geeda the Rodian basically says she has this for humans.
 Her clan apparently holds some squick about it, too.

 Foregone Conclusion: The Mandalorian subplot.
 The tribe members you meet are (at best) just trying to hold onto their ideals in the face of dwindling numbers and disrespect from other races, or look at themselves as an absolute joke.
 Likewise, they're led by Canderous, an aging veteran who is/can be told at several points that his clan will be driven to irrelevance over thousands of years and his efforts are all for naught.
 Given what is known about their eventual fate, his efforts come off as more tragic than anything else.

 Forging The Will: The player character has the choice of whether or not to alter a will he/she finds in order to inherit some contested loot.
-The girl it's given to knows it's been forged, but she's really tired of all the bogus claims to the loot and just gives it away so people will stop bugging her.
+The guy it's given to knows it's been forged, but she's really tired of all the bogus claims to the loot and just gives it away so people will stop bugging her.

 Gainax Ending: The game has it in spades.
 The cut content makes it somewhat more coherent.
 After your companions team up in a failed strike against Kreia and are captured you go and rescue them, your interactions earning a degree of redemption.
 After Kreia's death you tell everyone you have to leave them to follow Revan's path, but Atton still casually offers company.

 The Sith Triumvirate seek to kill the last of the Jedi without revealing themselves to the galaxy.

 The Jedi Masters have gone into hiding with the hope that the Sith will reveal themselves trying to find them.

 The Republic is trying to track down the Exile for purposes that are never revealed, although Carth wants the Exile to give a message to Revan.